-- 12.1 Bradford Council has not been short listed for one on the new regional casino licences to be awarded on the recommendation of the Casino Advisory Panel. - 12.2 Bradford Council has not passed a "no casino" resolution under Section 166 of the Gambling Act 2005, but is aware that it has the power to do so.
-Should the Council decide in the future to pass such a resolution, this policy statement will be updated with details of that resolution. - 12.3 Licence considerations/conditions Part 17 of the Gambling Commission Guidance for local authorities sets out the particular issues that licensing authorities should take into account in relation to the suitability and layout of casino premises.
+- 12.1 Bradford Council has not passed a "no casino" resolution under Section 166 of the Gambling Act 2005, but is aware that it has the power to do so.
+Should the Council decide in the future to pass such a resolution, this policy statement will be updated with details of that resolution. - 12.2 Licence considerations/conditions Part 17 0f the Gambling Commission Guidance for local authorities sets out the particular issues that licensing authorities should take into account in relation to the suitability and layout of casino premises.
 This guidance will be considered by this licensing authority determining applications or reviewing casino licences.
 Consideration will also be given to the Commission's code of practice on access to casinos by children and young people - 12.4 Betting machines This licensing authority will, as per the Gambling Commission's guidance, take into account the size of the premises, the number of counter positions available for person-to-person transactions, and the ability of staff to monitor the use of the machines by children and young persons (it is an offence for those under 18 to bet) or by vulnerable people, when considering the number/nature/circumstances of betting machines proposed in premises. - 12.5 Measures including the use of self-exclusion schemes, provision of prominent information leaflets/notices and helpline numbers for organisations such as GamCare will be expected to be taken by licensees in order to protect vulnerable persons. - 12.6 The Council's Licensing Authority will also, where appropriate, encourage and if necessary attach conditions requiring operators to provide parts of the casino premises that are located separate from gambling facilities; and provide other authorised forms of entertainment or relaxation.
 It is considered that this will allow customers opportunities to have a break from gambling during their visit.